Classes

 Kiana Hayeri

-Kiana is a Senior TED fellow, a National Geographic Explorer grantee and a regular contributor to The New York Times and National Geographic.
-Follow her on Instagram (@kianahayeri) where she shares bits and pieces of daily life as she travels, explores and tells stories.
-She is currently based out of Sarajevo, telling stories from Afghanistan, Balkans and beyond.
-H
+Kiana is a TED fellow, a National Geographic Explorer grantee, and a regular contributor to The New York Times.
+She is currently based in Sarajevo, covering stories from Afghanistan, Syria, the Balkans, and beyond.

 Alison Morley